 The Basis for your Deep Learning Application

 Deep learning is becoming an increasingly important technology in the manufacturing industry.
 That‘s why NeuroCheck has been providing in-house developed backpropagation networks for image content and object feature classification for over 25 years.
 The necessary neural network structures have been an integral part of the NeuroCheck image processing software since 1994.
 With increasing computing power, cloud computing and fast Internet connections, entirely new possibilities for the use of deep learning in industrial vision open up today.
 Inspections tasks that are nearly impossible to solve thus become feasible.
 The current version of NeuroCheck includes the latest network models for your inspection tasks.

 NeuroCheck provides you with all the necessary interfaces for your endeavor.
-Neural networks can be integrated directly into NeuroCheck in the TensorFlow format.
+Neural networks can be integrated directly into NeuroCheck in the TensorFlow and ONNX format.
 Other model formats such as CNTK, Pytorch, Keras, Watson, and others are also possible.
-As a basis for your deep learning application, process integration (Profibus, Profinet, EthernetIP etc.), hardware support (2-D, 3-D cameras), and data acquisition (image data, XML, data base) have already been part of the standard scope of NeuroCheck for a long time.
+As a basis for your deep-learning application, process integration (Profibus, Profinet, EthernetIP etc.), hardware support (2-D, 3-D cameras), and data acquisition (image data, XML, data base) have already been part of the standard scope of NeuroCheck for a long time.